School's Governor Report and Core Offer

 Will the School let me know if they have a concern about my child’s learning and progress in school?

-Pupil attainment is tracked closely, and children regularly causing concern or failing to make less than expected progress are identified quickly and discussed at regular Performance Management meetings between teachers and a member of the Senior Management Team (SMT).
+Pupil attainment is tracked closely, and children regularly causing concern or failing to make less than expected progress are identified quickly and discussed at regular Performance Management meetings between teachers and the headteacher.
 Additional action to increase the progress rate of the pupil concerned will be identified and recorded in a closing the gap programme, with due consideration given to the impact of differentiated teaching provided to the child, and provision of further strategies to further support and speed up progress.
 A 10 week intervention programme of support will be designed by the class teacher to help them achieve their individual targets.

 If your child is identified as not making adequate progress, the class teacher will set up a meeting to discuss this with you in more detail.
 During this meeting, he/she will listen to any concerns you, or the child, may have.